RenqiChen/Social_Science/README.md

 If you have any questions, please  contact at [chenrenqi@pjlab.org.cn, suhaoyang@pjlab.org.cn].

-Welcome to join our discussion group on swarm intelligence technology!
+Welcome to join our discussion group on collective intelligence technology!

 | Wechat             |
 |--------------------|